danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 ### Why do you need to transcode audio?

 You might be wondering (like I was), if we can record audio directly in the browser, and immediately use the result in our app, why do we even have to transcode it?<br/>
-The answer is to optimize for _compatibility_, because the Media Recording API _cannot record_ audio in all media formats.
+The answer is to optimize for _compatibility_, because the Media Recording API _cannot_ record audio in all media formats.

 For example, MP3 has good compatibility across browsers and devices for playback, but is _not_ supported by the Media Recording API.
 What formats are supported depend on the browser's specific implementation of said API.

-We can use the <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/isTypeSupported" target="_blank" rel="noopener noreferrer">isTypeSupported</a> method to figure out if we can record in a specific media type, by providing it a <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types" target="_blank" rel="noopener noreferrer">MIME</a> type.
-And we can run the following code in the web console (e.g. in Firefox or Chrome) to see it in action:
+We can use the <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/isTypeSupported" target="_blank" rel="noopener noreferrer">isTypeSupported</a> method to figure out if we can record in a specific media type by calling it with a <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types" target="_blank" rel="noopener noreferrer">MIME</a> type.
+Run the following code in the web console (e.g. in Firefox or Chrome) to see it in action:

 ```js
 MediaRecorder.isTypeSupported('audio/mpeg'); // false